hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Options should be created in the environment file, the 'use_prompts' file, or a new file specifically for handling options
 - [ ] Refactor 'record' script into its own directory
 - [ ] Consider lengthening grantor / grantee fields for armadillo
+- [ ] Update all scripts to work with the 'Project' and 'Abstract' classes

 #### Buffalo To Do